chesterbr/2048-2600/README.md

 ## Instructions

+### Game Modes

+There are two modes: one-player and two-player.
+You can use GAME SELECT to switch between the two (the selected game will auto-start).

+On the title screen, the left joystick button will start a single-player game, and the right joystick button will start a two-player one.
+When a game is over, the buttons restart the game appropriately.

-### Single-Player Game
+### One-Player Game

-Press GAME RESET (or, on the title screen, the fire button) to start.
+This mode follows the original 2048 as closely as possible.

 Move the joystick to shift the tiles into a direction.
 Tiles with the same value will join, and you'll earn the joined tile's value in points.